BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 	 ensure the GoogleDrive location is added

-# Enable PS-Remoting on the new computer
+## Enable PS-Remoting on the new computer

-Enable-PSRemoting
+Run the following commands as a local admin on the new computer
+- `Enable-PSRemoting -Force`

-# Add the other computers in the group to exisitng trustedhosts for WinRM remote management
+### Add the other computers in the group to existing trustedhosts for WinRM remote management

 set-item WSMan:localhost\client\trustedhosts -value $('<NewComputerHostname>,' + (get-Item WSMan:localhost\client\trustedhosts).value)